-In finalizing paragraphs (a)(3) and (b)(2), the Commission is replacing proposed references to "swaps" with 'Cleared Swaps,'' as regulation 22.1 defines that term.
-Since the publication of the Proposal, the Commission has finalized part 22 concerning the segregation of "Cleared Swaps Customer Collateral."71 Because an FCM will only clear those swaps that are "Cleared Swaps," regulation 1.33 should only refer to "Cleared Swaps."
+In finalizing paragraphs (a)(3) and (b)(2), the Commission is replacing proposed references to "swaps" with "Cleared Swaps," as regulation 22.1 defines that term.
+Since the publication of the Proposal, the Commission has finalized part 22 concerning the segregation of "Cleared Swaps Customer Collateral."
+Because an FCM will only clear those swaps that are "Cleared Swaps," regulation 1.33 should only refer to "Cleared Swaps."
 For the same reason, the Commission is using the terms "Cleared Swaps Customer" and "Cleared Swaps Customer Collateral," as now defined in regulation 1.3.
-These corrections are being made in conjunction with technical corrections described below, in section II.A.14 (Technical corrections to parts 1 and 22).